Ares-Developers/Ares-docs/new/buildings/secretlabs.rst

 The original Secret Lab system had three separate global flags to control the boons and did not allow for :type:`AircraftTypes` to be granted.
-Secret Lab logic also had some flaws which have been resolved (see :doc:`Type 1 Fixes
+Secret Lab logic also had some flaws which have been resolved (see :doc:`/bugfixes/type1/index`).
-</bugfixes/type1/index>`).

 In :game:`Ares`, the boon is only picked after the building is first captured by a :tag:`MultiplayPassive=no` country, or assigned to it if pre-placed on the